Corruption: a Real Threat to Organisations Worldwide

 For ages, systematic bribery was tolerated in various countries and industries as a “necessary part of getting business done or circumventing bureaucratic red tape.”
 The times are changing, however.
 Societies and their governments have recognised that bribery and corruption vastly affect economic growth, undermine trust and discourage investment.
-In fact, studies show that bribery and corruption directly contribute to global poverty, social inequality and a decrease in the development of public infrastructure.
+Studies show that bribery and corruption directly contribute to global poverty, social inequality, and a decrease in public infrastructure development.

 The standard is a set of controls that any organisation can implement with the right guidance.
-The first step is an understanding among business leaders, from ownership and directors on down to management, that a worldwide corruption problem exists – and to ignore it will eventually lead to serious consequences.
+The first step is an understanding among business leaders, from ownership and directors to management, that a global corruption problem exists – and ignoring it will eventually lead to serious consequences.
+From lapses in corporate due diligence and devolving government and corporate integrity to poor transparency, lack of accountability, and inadequate corporate integrity systems, business corruption has become rampant and commonplace globally.
 According to Transparency International, bribery and corruption were among the key components that led to the recent global economic crisis.
-From lapses in corporate due diligence and devolving government and corporate integrity, to poor transparency, lack of accountability and inadequate corporate integrity systems, business corruption has become both rampant and commonplace on a global level.

 ISO 37001:2016 for different types of organisations

 When it comes to bribery and corruption, businesses, non-profits, and government organisations all face risks to their financial well-being and reputation.
 ISO 37001:2016 Anti-Bribery Management System standard plays a vital role for all types of organisations in reducing risk and putting a structure in place that prevents and detects bribery and corruption on all levels.

 In the present era of globalisation, anti-corruption compliance plays a vital role for companies with high ethical values trying to expand business across borders and attract potential investors and business partners for the long term.
 Such companies are expected to ensure the integrity of their operations and the conduct of their suppliers, distributors, and agents wherever they may be.